MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 > var taskItemUrl = 'https://teams.microsoft.com/l/entity/fe4a8eba-2a31-4737-8e33-e5fae6fee194/tasklist123?webUrl=' + encodedWebUrl + '&context=' + encodedContext;
 > ```

-## Navigation from your tab
+### Navigation from your tab

 You can navigate to content in Teams from your tab using TeamsJS or deep links.
 This is useful if your tab needs to connect users with other content in Teams, such as to a channel, message, another tab, or to open a scheduling dialog.
-Formerly, navigation might have required a deep link, but it can now in many instances be accomplished using the SDK.
-But where possible use of the typed capabilities of the SDK is recommended.
+Formerly, navigation might have required a deep link, but it can now in many instances be accomplished using the TeamsJS library.
+But where possible use of the typed capabilities of the TeamsJS library is recommended.

 One of the benefits of using TeamsJS, particularly for Teams app that might run in other hosts (Outlook and Office), is that it's possible to check if the host supports the capability you're attempting to use.
 To check a host's support of a capability, you can use the `isSupported()` function associated with the namespace of the API.
-The TeamsJS SDK organizes APIs into capabilities by way of namespaces.
+The TeamsJS library organizes APIs into capabilities by way of namespaces.
 For example, prior to usage of an API in the `pages` namespace you can check the returned Boolean value from `pages.isSupported()` and take the appropriate action within the context of your app and apps UI.

-For more information about capabilities and the APIs in TeamsJS, see [Building tabs and other hosted experiences with the Microsoft Teams JavaScript client SDK](~/tabs/how-to/using-teams-client-sdk.md#apis-organized-into-capabilities).
+For more information about capabilities and the APIs in TeamsJS, see [Building tabs and other hosted experiences with the Microsoft Teams JavaScript client library](~/tabs/how-to/using-teams-client-sdk.md#apis-organized-into-capabilities).

 ### Deep link for SharePoint Framework tabs